Global Convergence of Successive Approximations for Non-convex Stochastic Optimal Control Problems: The algorithm

-The construction of $u_{\tau\varepsilon}(\cdot)$ in (\ref{def-spike-variation}) is actually a spike perturbation of the given $u(\cdot)$.
-So the idea to prove (\ref{est-Jv-Ju}) is almost same as the one to prove the global stochastic maximum principle for (\ref{cost-func})-(\ref{state-eq}) except that we further require the constant $C$ is uniform with respect to $u(\cdot)$, $\tau$, $\varepsilon$.
-For the convenience of the readers, we put the proof of Proposition \ref{prop-costfunc-dominate} into section 5.
+\begin{remark} Although the construction of $u_{\tau\varepsilon}(\cdot)$ in (\ref{def-spike-variation}) is a spike perturbation of the given $u(\cdot)$, one may be unable to obtain (\ref{est-Jv-Ju}) by completely following the same approach as that to deriving the global stochastic maximum principle for (\ref{cost-func})-(\ref{state-eq}), due to the additional requirement that the constant $C$ must be uniform across $u(\cdot)$, $\tau$, and $\varepsilon$. \end{remark}